IndigoUnited/node-couchnode/README.md

 - Document `tuple`
 - Handle multiple errors inside a get, and add a proper "main error" instead of an error count.
 Check if this should be applied to other operations.
+- Properly test each of the common error scenarios in each operation type.
+An insert will fail if key already exists, replace fails if the key doesn't exist, and so on for each operation type.
 - Create a better way of signaling a CAS failure.
 Consider either adding a new error code or attaching a `.casFailure` property to the `Error`.